Ping may refer to any of the following:

-1. Short for Packet InterNet Groper, ping is a utility used to verify whether or not a network data packet is capable of being distributed to an address without errors.
+1. Ping is a utility first developed by Michael Muss in 1983 that's used to verify whether or not a network data packet can reach an address without errors.
 The ping utility is commonly used to check for network errors.

-In the above example, we access the Windows command line to use the ping command.
+In the example above, we open the Windows command line to use the ping command.
 Then we ping "computerhope.com" and get four responses from the server.
-In the above example, each reply has the size of the packet (bytes), the time it took in ms, and the TTL.
+In each above reply it contains the packet size (bytes), the time it took in ms, and the TTL (time to live).